 Investment Adviser.
 Flat Rock Global, LLC, with its principal address at 680 S. Cache Street, Suite 100, P.O.
 Box 7403, Jackson, WY 83001, serves as the Fund's investment adviser pursuant to an investment advisory agreement (the "Investment Advisory Agreement") with the Fund.
-As of December 31, 2023, the Adviser had approximately \$834 million in assets under management.
-The Investment Advisory Agreement had an initial two-year term and is subject to annual renewal thereafter by the Fund's Board of Trustees (the "Board" or the "Trustees").
+As of December 31, 2024, the Adviser had approximately \$1.31 billion in assets under management.
+The Investment Advisory Agreement has an initial two-year term and is subject to annual renewal thereafter by the Fund's Board of Trustees (the "Board" or the "Trustees").

-The Investment Advisory Agreement was last re-approved by the Board in January 2024.
+The Investment Advisory Agreement was last re-approved by the Board in February 2025.
 The Adviser is registered with the SEC as an investment adviser under the Investment Advisers Act of 1940, as amended (the "Advisers Act").
-The management fee is calculated and payable monthly in arrears at the annual rate of 1.375% of the Fund's average daily total assets during such period (the "Advisory Fee").
+The base management fee is calculated and payable monthly in arrears at the annual rate of 1.375% of the Fund's average daily net assets during such period (the "Management Fee").
+Prior to February 28, 2025, the management fee was calculated and payable monthly in arrears at the annual rate of 1.375% of our average daily total assets during such period.

-In addition to the Advisory Fee, the Adviser in entitled to an incentive fee.
-The incentive fee is calculated and payable quarterly in arrears in an amount equal to 15.0% of our "pre-incentive fee net investment income" for the immediately preceding quarter, and is subject to a hurdle rate, expressed as a rate of return on our "adjusted capital," equal to 1.50% per guarter (or an annualized hurdle rate of 6.00%), subject to a "catch-up" feature, which allows the Adviser to recover foregone incentive fees that were previously limited by the hurdle rate.
-For this purpose, "pre-incentive fee net investment income" means interest income, dividend income and any other income (including any other fees such as commitment, origination, structuring, diligence and consulting fees or other fees that the Fund receives from portfolio companies) accrued during the calendar quarter, minus the Fund's operating expenses for the quarter (including the base management fee, expenses reimbursed to the Adviser and any interest expense and dividends paid on any issued and outstanding preferred stock, but excluding the incentive fee).
+In addition to the Management Fee, the Adviser in entitled to an incentive fee (the "Incentive Fee").
+The Incentive Fee is calculated and payable quarterly in arrears in an amount equal to 15.0% of our "preincentive fee net investment income" for the immediately preceding quarter, and is subject to a hurdle rate, expressed as a rate of return on our "adjusted capital," equal to 1.50% per quarter (or an annualized hurdle rate of 6.00%), subject to a "catch-up" feature, which allows the Adviser to recover foregone incentive fees that were previously limited by the hurdle rate.
+For this purpose, "pre-incentive fee net investment income" means interest income, dividend income and any other income (including any other fees such as commitment, origination, structuring, diligence and consulting fees or other fees that the Fund receives from portfolio companies) accrued during the calendar quarter, minus the Fund's operating expenses for the quarter (including the Management Fee, expenses reimbursed to the Adviser and any interest expense and dividends paid on any issued and outstanding preferred stock, but excluding the Incentive Fee).
 Pre-incentive fee net investment income includes, in the case of investments with a deferred interest feature (such as original issue discount, debt instruments with payment-in-kind interest and zero coupon securities), accrued income that the Fund has not yet received in cash.
 Pre-incentive fee net investment income does not include any realized capital gains, realized capital losses or unrealized capital appreciation or depreciation.
 "Adjusted capital" means the cumulative gross proceeds received by the Fund from the sale of shares (including pursuant to the Fund's distribution reinvestment policy), reduced by amounts paid in connection with purchases of the Fund's shares pursuant to the Fund's Repurchase Program.